 Plus, when we tie the remembering to any form of eating, it allows the message to spread more quickly to non-Christians, without being as potentially clunky.
 Meaning, non-Christians do not even need to come to church to hear this analogy.
 Instead, any Christian can invite a non-believer to their home for dinner and before digging in, mention that they always take time at meals to remember the sacrifice that Jesus made for our sins.

 And one side contemplation is that maybe full regular meals need to be re-integrated as the central facet of community worship services.
 Eating lunch or dinner together at church—as part of a service—provides ample fellowship opportunities, as well as teaching moments (before and after eating).
-It’s also a chance for the poor to be fed and it allows for the communal remembering experience to be a useful and useable metaphor.
-Similarly, it gives space to model how Christians are to eat together, and finally, it nicely facilitates the house church model of Christianity.
+It’s also a chance for the poor to be fed and it allows for the communal remembering experience to be a useful and usable metaphor.
+Similarly, it gives space to model how Christians are to eat together; and finally, it nicely facilitates the house church model of Christianity.

 I suspect that in these Bible references, maybe Jesus was trying to leverage something we already do a lot (eating), and to connect that to something he considered quite important: that we would never ever forget all that he has done for us.
 It seems to me that after about 2,000 years, there are at least a billion people alive today who remember the sacrifice of Christ.
 Therefore, I would say that by and large, Jesus has succeeded in making sure his followers did not forget about him.